Pardoned separatists leave prison demanding freedom for Catalonia | Politics

 - Spain

-SANT JOAN DE VILATORRADA, Spain, June 23 (Reuters) - C arrying a banner demanding "freedom for Catalonia", separatist leaders who were jailed over their role in a failed 2017 bid for independence walked out of prison on Wednesday after the central government granted them pardons.
+Vowing to keep fighting for an independent Catalonia, defiant separatist leaders who were jailed over their role in a failed 2017 bid for independence walked out of prison on Wednesday after Spain's government granted them pardons.
+The released politicians and activists, who carried a banner demanding "freedom for Catalonia", were greeted by the pro-independence head of the Catalan regional government, Pere Aragones, amid cheers and clapping from supporters.

-Seven of the nine pardoned leaders were greeted by the pro-independence head of the Catalan regional government, Pere Aragones, outside the Lledoners jail, an hour north of Barcelona, Reuters footage showed.
-"Amnesty is what we want and we will achieve it," said former Catalan parliament speaker Carme Forcadell as she walked out of a separate jail in Barcelona, calling her release a "small victory".

-Catalan separatists are seeking a broad amnesty for all those involved in the 2017 independence bid.
-The central government pardoned the nine politicians and activists in a goodwill gesture aimed at kickstarting negotiations on solving the political conflict between Madrid and the region.
+"There is no pardon that will silence the Catalan people, they will not silence us," Jordi Cuixart, one of the pardoned separatists and head of Catalan cultural association Omnium, told reporters outside the Lledoners jail, an hour north of Barcelona.
+Josep Rull, a former Catalan government official, said: "We will achieve Catalonia's independence and we will win."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)